 The course covers major issues in international politics and organisations, including international security, the UN and European integration.
-Year 4 (2x2 hour lectures/week).
+Year 4 (2h lecture and 1h seminar a week)).

 Translation & Interpreting Studies (C40ZD) (Semester 1 only)

 It covers major theoretical areas in Translation & Interpreting Studies, as well as various models of text processing and translating and interpreting, and affords students the opportunity to undertake independent, supervised research in an area of Translation & Interpreting Studies of interest to them.
 Year 4 (2x2 hour lectures/week).